mpollmeier/gremlin-scala/README.md

 * fill this readme and provide other documentation, or how-tos, e.g. a blog post or tutorial

 ## Why such a long version number?
-The first three digits is the TP3 version number, only the last digit is incremented on every release of gremlin-scala.
+The first three digits is the TP3 version number, only the last digit is automatically incremented on every release of gremlin-scala.

 ## Further reading
 For more information about Gremlin see the [Gremlin docs](http://tinkerpop.incubator.apache.org/) and the [Gremlin users mailinglist](https://groups.google.com/forum/#!forum/gremlin-users).